ianahart/iantheloop/README.md

 <br>

 ✏️ *Migrate Vue 2 to Vue 3* <br>
+✅ *Migrate From Laravel 8 to Laravel 9 when released<br>
 ✅ *Migrate to a more maintained up-to-date JWT library* <br>
 ✏️ *Add User Insights* <br>
 ✏️ *Add User Groups/Events with invitations* <br>